The Warrior and the Sorceress: Production

 The movie was shot in Argentina, where Corman had made Deathstalker.
-The exterior shots were made in Ischigualasto Provincial Park in San Juan, also known as Valle de la Luna ("Valley of the Moon"), due to its otherworldly appearance.
+The exterior shots were filmed in Ischigualasto Provincial Park in San Juan, also known as Valle de la Luna ("Valley of the Moon") for its otherworldly appearance.
 Most of the film was shot inside Estudios Baires Film S.A. and Campo de Mayo, in Buenos Aires Province.

 During an argument with his girlfriend before production started, David Carradine punched a wall and fractured his right hand.
-As a result Carradine, who was right-handed, was trained by Anthony De Longis (who was the action and stunts coordinator, and also played the villain Kief) to learn swordfighting with his left hand.
+As a result, Carradine, who was right-handed, was trained by Anthony De Longis (who was the action and stunts coordinator, and also played the villain Kief) to learn swordfighting with his left hand.
 To conceal the cast on his hand, Carradine used a pointed black glove on his right arm while filming.
 In Carradine's memoirs, the actor states he broke his hand three days into filming, but he doesn't say how.

 The outfit that Carradine uses for his character of Kain is the same he later wore for the 1991 B movie/post-apocalyptic action film Dune Warriors.
 In a rather obvious coincidence, Luke Askew again played the antagonist/villain role in the latter film.

-Carradine says the director "was obsessed by the body of the actress who played the priestess [María Socas] so he costumed her in a topless outfit.
-Everywhere you looked there was this barebreasted woman."
+Carradine says the director "was obsessed by the body of the actress who played the priestess [María Socas], so he costumed her in a topless outfit.
+Everywhere you looked, there was this bare-breasted woman."

-Carradine liked the movie because of its sword play and the fighting style he helped design but says "don't expect a great movie" because the director quit during editing after a fight with Corman (which erupted because he had gone two weeks over schedule), meaning the editing was finished by two teams in two different countries.
+Carradine liked the movie because of its swordplay and the fighting style he helped design, but says "don't expect a great movie" because the director quit during editing after a fight with Corman (which erupted because he had gone two weeks over schedule), meaning the editing was finished by two teams in two different countries.
 "It's a little uneven", said Carradine of the film.

+In addition to Death Stalker and The Warrior and the Sorceress, Corman co-produced many other sword and sorcery movies in Argentina: Deathstalker II, Barbarian Queen, Wizards of the Lost Kingdom, Stormquest, and Amazons.